megsummer/megsummer/README.md

 ## Thanks for stopping by! 👋
 ***I'm Megan and new to the tech world.***
 <br></br>
-I've worked professionally with data for the last 8 years to gain insights around customer behavior, preferences, and trends.
-I loved creating customer stories and working collaboratively, but I felt I could delve deeper into my expertise and stretch my skills, leading me to pursue learning Java, JavaScript/HTML/CSS, and SQL.
+For the past 8 years I have been transforming complex customer behaviors, preferences, and trends into actionable insights that drive meaningful change.
+I've loved crafting customer narratives and collaborating with others to bring them to life.
+My desire for growing and learning led me to dive deeper into my technical skills where I've learned Java, JavaScript, HTML/CSS, and SQL.
 <br>
 </br>
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/megantrigg1/)